 Likewise, reflect upon the perfection of man’s creation, and that all these planes and states are folded up and hidden away within him.

-Then we must labor to destroy the animal condition, till the meaning of humanity shall come to light.
+We must therefore labour to destroy the animal condition, till the meaning of humanity cometh to light.

-O friend, the heart is the dwelling of eternal mysteries, make it not the home of fleeting fancies; waste not the treasure of thy precious life in employment with this swiftly passing world.
-Thou comest from the world of holiness—bind not thine heart to the earth; thou art a dweller in the court of nearness—choose not the homeland of the dust.
+O friend, the heart is the dwelling-place of eternal mysteries: Make it not the home of fleeting fancies.
+Waste not the treasure of thy precious life occupied with this swiftly passing world.
+Thou comest from the world of holiness: Bind not thine heart to the earth.
+Thou art a dweller in the court of reunion: Choose not the homeland of the dust.

-He who hath attained this station is sanctified from all that pertaineth to the world.
-Wherefore, if those who have come to the sea of His presence are found to possess none of the limited things of this perishable world, whether it be outer wealth or personal opinions, it mattereth not.
-For whatever the creatures have is limited by their own limits, and whatever the True One hath is sanctified therefrom; this utterance must be deeply pondered that its purport may be clear.
-“Verily the righteous shall drink of a winecup tempered at the camphor fountain.”
+Whoso hath attained this station is sanctified from all that pertaineth to the world.
+Wherefore, if those who have reached the ocean of His presence are found to possess none of the limited things of this perishable world, whether earthly riches or worldly opinions, it mattereth not.
+For that which is with His creatures is circumscribed by their own limitations, whereas that which is with God is sanctified therefrom.
+This utterance must be deeply pondered, that its purport may be clear.
+“Verily the righteous shall drink of a cup tempered at the camphor fountain.”

-O My friend, listen with heart and soul to the songs of the spirit, and treasure them as thine own eyes.
-For the heavenly wisdoms, like the clouds of spring, will not rain down on the earth of men’s hearts forever; and though the grace of the All-Bounteous One is never stilled and never ceasing, yet to each time and era a portion is allotted and a bounty set apart, this in a given measure.
+O My friend!
+Listen with heart and soul to the songs of the spirit, and treasure them as thine own eyes; for heavenly wisdoms, even as vernal showers, will not rain forever upon the earth of men’s hearts, and though the grace of the All-Bounteous One is never ceasing and never stilled, yet to every time and era a portion is allotted and a bounty assigned, which is vouchsafed in a given measure.

-O Brother!
+O My brother!
 Not every sea hath pearls; not every branch will flower, nor will the nightingale sing thereon.
-Then, ere the nightingale of the mystic paradise repair to the garden of God, and the rays of the heavenly morning return to the Sun of Truth—make thou an effort, that haply in this dustheap of the mortal world thou mayest catch a fragrance from the everlasting garden, and live forever in the shadow of the peoples of this city.
-And when thou hast attained this highest station and come to this mightiest plane, then shalt thou gaze on the Beloved, and forget all else.
+Then, ere the nightingale of the mystic Paradise repair to the celestial garden, and the rays of the morn of inner meaning return to the Day-Star of Truth, make thou an effort, that haply in this dust-heap of a mortal world thou mayest catch a fragrance from the everlasting rose-garden and live in the shadow of the inhabitants of this everlasting city.
+And when thou hast attained this highest plane and most exalted degree, then shalt thou gaze on the Beloved and forget all else.